 Civil Engineering Department (CED) was established in 2010-11.
 The ever evolving UG (Under-Graduate) program of CED aims towards ingraining leadership skills, a strong sense of professionalism and ethical responsibilities in the future engineers and prepare them to engage in lifelong eruditeness.
 CED is affiliated with the prestigious Pakistan Engineering Council.

-The civil engineering department will excel in under graduate and graduate instruction in conformity with HEC and PEC, in research and design in all sub areas of civil engineering, and in service to the public, consistent with the mission of University.
+The civil engineering department will excel in undergraduate and graduate instruction in conformity with HEC and PEC, in training, research and design in all sub areas of civil engineering, and in service to the public, consistent with the mission of University.
 Advancing the mechanics of Civil and structure engineering systems within the broader context of the design, construction and operation of sustainable of the infrastructure and the geology of earth’s resources and environment.